-If you require legal assistance, the University of Ottawa Community Legal Clinic (the "Clinic") holds three drop-in times for new clients.
-No appointment is necessary.
+If you require legal assistance, please contact the University of Ottawa Community Legal Clinic (the “Clinic”) at 613-562-5600 to schedule an in-person intake interview.

-Please note that the Clinic will not hold drop-in hours for new clients on statutory holidays, or during student exam and training sessions.
-Please contact us at (613) 562-5600 for more information.
+Please note that the Clinic will not schedule intake interviews for new clients on statutory holidays, or during student exam and training sessions.

 Our Case Criteria